 The farm has been there since 1770.
 The construction of the barn consists of sturdy beams and rafters.
 The rooms that were built in the barn do not touch the beams anywhere.
 The old and the new have been kept separated.

 Through an ingenious reconstruction of part of the rooftop in the barn, a sea of light was created as well as a wonderful panorama room overlooking the Frysian lakes.
-The room at the top can be reached with an elevator but if you take the winding stairs you will have a perfect 360° view of the entire barn.
+The landscape garden, building and the interior have all been transformed into a place where everyone can enjoy this unique location.

 Attema-Sate is named after one family of which several generations lived and worked on the farm.
 A Sate is a piece of land with all the buildings that belong to a farm, including the family house.

-Images website: Sytske Hoogterp, Anna de Leeuw, Thijs Wolzak
+Images website: Sytske Hoogterp, Anna de Leeuw, Peter de Jong, Thijs Wolzak